dotnet/csharplang/proposals/extensions.md

 Method/property/indexer declarations in an extension container in source are represented as skeleton declarations in metadata.
 The signatures of the original methods are maintained, but their bodies are replaced with `throw null`.
 Those should not be referenced in IL.

+The nested types declarations in an extension container in source are represented as skeleton nested types in metadata.
+The name, accessibility and type parameters of the original nested type are maintained, but the members are emitted as skeleton declarations in metadata.

 Note: This is similar to ref assemblies.
 The reason for using `throw null` bodies (as opposed to no bodies) is so that IL verification could run and pass (thus validating the completeness of the metadata).